Atif2227/MapleCare-Health-Claim-Denial-Root-Cause-Analysis-Claim-Denial-Risk-Prediction/README.md

 ---

-## Approach / Solution – What Was Done and Why
+## ✔ Solution/Approach – What Was Done and Why
 The approach was designed to address the business problem **end to end**, ensuring that analytical depth, data governance, and usability were treated as equally important.
 Rather than starting with dashboards or models, the solution was structured around **decision needs** and built backward from those requirements.

 First, a **clean, transaction level data architecture** was established using a star schema model.
 Claim lines were identified as the correct analytical grain, with procedures (CPT) and diagnoses (ICD) modeled explicitly as dimensions.
 This structure ensured that financial, operational, and clinical perspectives could be analyzed together without duplicating logic or inflating results.